 Now… my circumstances have changed a bunch of times since I left my job in 2007 to pursue blogging.
 I’ve been employed and self-employed again since that time.
 But blogging has always been in the background earning at least some extra side money for me and at most a very good second income.

 I suppose many people would see this as the most important way in which blogging can change your life, but it’s by no means the only one!

 2. Blogging is Something I Truly Enjoy

 I really do enjoy blogging.
-It’s a lot of work and takes a stack of time, patience, trial and error but it’s worth all the effort you put in over the long-term.
+It takes a lot of work and a stack of time, patience, trial and error.
+But it’s worth all the effort you invest over the long-term.

-Blogging takes dedication and it’s not a quick financial fix and nor should it be treated as such, but the rewards of making money, helping people out and watching something you’ve made grow into something IS life-changing.
+Blogging takes dedication and it’s not a quick financial fix and it shouldn’t be treated as such.
+However, the rewards of making money, helping people out and watching your blog grow into something IS life-changing.

 The Internet evolves as does all technology, including blogging, so you always have to adapt and learn.
-That can be tough and frustrating at times, but such challenges overcome are life enriching in my view.
+That can be tough and frustrating at times, but overcoming such challenges enriches your life in my view.